 One of the Largest Literacy Programs in the World

 By the time they were ready to expand to other communities, they had developed a system where they could deliver books anywhere.
 To make the program work, they rely on a local “champion” in each area, which brings the program to cities, towns and communities around the world.
 The idea is that anyone can start a program in their community.

 The “local champion” is responsible for promotion, enrolling children and fundraising to cover book and mailing costs.
 The Imagination Library becomes a partner who covers administrative expenses and manages the database for the book order system.
 They also coordinate monthly mailings, book selections and wholesale purchasing.

 That program that began in a small county in Tennessee is now one of the largest literacy programs in the world.
 In The Library That Dolly Built, they state that the only companies buying more books than Dolly Parton’s Imagination Library are mega corporations like Wal-Mart.
-The trailblazer and gamechanger is officially known as the “book lady” by little kids in five countries, “a fairy godmother magically delivering books to children all over the world.”
+Dolly Parton is officially known as the “book lady” by children in five countries, “a fairy godmother magically delivering books to children all over the world.”